garv-makkar/garv-makkar/ReadMe.md

 # 💫 About Me:
-- Passionate Computer Science student specializing in Machine Learning and Data Science.
+- Passionate software Engineer student specializing in Machine Learning and Data Science.
 - Other Interests: Stock Market, Sports, especially football.
 - Always eager to connect with like-minded individuals and explore innovative tech solutions together!